 Cutting with scissors is a classic activity to help students build dexterity in kindergarten, working the hand muscles as they maneuver a scissor around a shape.
 Start off slow with lines before building to more complicated figures like dinosaurs.

 Grab the LEGOs or DUPLO blocks, and some marbles.
 Things are about to get fun.
 In this fine motor skill task, kindergarten students are challenged to balance the marble on the small round top of the block.

 Using our fine motor animal match-up activity, print and cut each of the animals and attach the animal’s legs and tail to wooden clothespins.
 Children use their pointer finger and thumb to open the clothespins to create the animals.
 Have some fun and create silly-looking animals by swapping the legs and tails of each animal!

-Using our fine motor pinning pages, place holes using a hole punch all the way around the animal.
+Using our dinosaur lacing cards, place holes using a hole punch all the way around the animal.
 To develop their dexterity, children thread string through the holes.
 To make it slightly easier, use a more basic shape, and place the holes farther apart.

 Fly Swatter Threading

 Hit the dollar store for (clean) fly swatters or anything that has small holes, and have your students thread pipe cleaners through the holes!